 Preheat oven to 400 degrees

 Start off by cutting your butter into small cubes.
-Roughly 1/4″-1/2″.
-Return butter to refrigerator (or freezer) to keep cold.
+Roughly ¼"-½".
+Return butter to the refrigerator (or freezer) to keep cold.

-In a smaller bowl combine heavy cream, honey, egg and vanilla extract and whisk with a fork until incorporated.
+In a small bowl combine heavy cream, honey, egg, vanilla extract, and lemon juice and whisk with a fork until fully incorporated.

-Take out the butter from the refrigerator and cut into the flour with a pastry cutter until the butter is fully incorporated and cut into small pea size cubes.
+Take out the butter from the refrigerator and cut into the flour mixture with a pastry cutter until the butter is fully incorporated and the butter is the size of peas.
 It will be lumpy.

-In the flour mix, fold in the blueberries and lemon zest until the berries are coated in flour.
+In the dry ingredient mix, fold in the blueberries and lemon zest until the berries are coated in flour.

-Add the wet ingredients into the dry and fold just until combined.
+Add the wet ingredients into the dry ingredients and fold just until combined.
 Do not overmix.

 On a lightly floured surface, dump out the dough and start forming a round disk.
 It's helpful to flour your hands so the dough doesn't stick.

-Using a bench scraper or knife, score the disc into 8 equal pieces and transfer to a baking sheet.
+Using a bench scraper or sharp knife, score the disc into 8 equal pieces and transfer to the prepared baking sheet.

-Optional: Dust with a Turbinado sugar or other sanding sugar to give a little extra sweetness.
+Optional: Dust with Turbinado sugar or other sanding sugar to give a little extra sweetness.

-Bake for 20 minutes or until the tops and corners start to brown and the center is cooked through.
+Bake for 20 minutes or until the top of the scones and corners start to turn golden brown and the center is cooked through.

-Recipe adapted from Mom On Timeout.
-Check out her version with a lovely devonshire cream.
+Sugar instead of Honey: This recipe was adapted from Mom On Timeout.
+Check out her version with a lovely Devonshire cream.

 I love using my homegrown blueberries in recipes.
 Check out my beet blueberry smoothie.